 Percula Clownfish, Clown Anemonefish (Amphiprion percula)

-In the wild, the distribution of the True Percula Clownfish species is Northern Queensland and Melanesia (New Guinea, New Britain, New Ireland, Solomon Islands and Vanuatu).Continue to 3 of 4 below.
+In the wild, the distribution of the True Percula Clownfish species is Northern Queensland and Melanesia (New Guinea, New Britain, New Ireland, Solomon Islands, and Vanuatu).

 False Percula, Ocellaris Clownfish (Amphiprion ocellaris)

 The False Percula, also called the Ocellaris Clownfish (Amphiprion ocellaris) is typically orange in color with three white bars, with the middle bar having a forward-projecting bulge.
 The False Percula has 11 (and rarely 10) dorsal spines as opposed to the True Percula which has 10 (rarely 9) dorsal spines.

 If you compared the True Percula and the False Percula side by side, you would find that the spinous (anterior) part of the dorsal fin is taller on the False Percula than is the spinous part of the dorsal fin of the True Percula.